 What’s the thought behind Curators of Sweden?

-The idea with Curators of Sweden is that each curator will share both their own and relevant third party’s thoughts, stories, information and other content that is somehow linked to Sweden.
-The idea is that the curators, through their tweets, create interest and arouse curiosity for Sweden and the wide range the country has to offer.
-The expectation is that the curators will paint a picture of Sweden, different to that usually obtained through traditional media.
+The Curators of Sweden project has given the curators the chance to share both their own and others’ thoughts, stories, information and other content that is somehow linked to Sweden.
+Through their tweets, the curators have created interest and aroused curiosity for Sweden and everything the country has to offer.
+One aim has been to let the curators paint a picture of Sweden that is different to that usually obtained through traditional media.

-The rules of Curators of Sweden stipulate that the curators are free to write whatever they want.
-Tweets will only be deleted if:
+The curators on @sweden have been free to write whatever they want.
+Tweets would only have been deleted if: